Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Conclusion and Future Work

 This paper presents a cyber-resilience analysis of distribution system restoration under sparse adversarial attacks on load forecasting.
-We develop a gradient-based sparse attack strategy that perturbs only the most sensitive input elements, maintaining both high attack efficiency and stealth.
-We then integrate the attacked forecasts into a sequential MILP-based restoration planner and validate the resulting plans under true load conditions using a three-phase unbalanced OPF model.
+We develop a gradient-based sparse attack strategy that perturbs only the most sensitive input elements , and then embed the attacked forecasts into a sequential MILP-based restoration planner.
+To evaluate the physical consequence of these attacked plans, we further validate the resulting restoration schedules using a three-phase unbalanced OPF model under actual load conditions.

-Simulation results show that the proposed SAA significantly outperforms baseline gradient-based attacks, and can trigger restoration failures in specific stages.
+Simulation results show that the sparse perturbations can induce forecasting errors and trigger restoration failures in specific stages.
 These failures are primarily due to violations of nodal power balance caused by strictly-restricted generator ramping capacity.
 Our findings underscore the need to incorporate cybersecurity considerations into future restoration planning frameworks, especially as AI-driven load forecasting becomes standard.